Charleston Traffic Offense Lawyers

 - Speeding (56-5-1520): No person may operate their vehicle above the posted speed limit.
 If they do, they could be fined or imprisoned, depending on how fast they were going.

 - Failing to stop for a police officer (56-5-750): If a person does not stop when signaled to do so by a law enforcement officer, they could face up to 3 years’ imprisonment or a fine of up to $500, provided that the offense did not result in great bodily injury or death.

 - Disregarding traffic signals (56-5-950): Unless otherwise specified by a law enforcement official, all drivers must obey traffic control devices.

-At Thurmond Kirchner & Timbes, P.A., we understand the frustrations of being accused of a traffic offense.
+At Thurmond Kirchner & Timbes, P.A., Charleston traffic violation lawyers understand the frustrations of being accused of a traffic offense.
 That is why we will provide the compassionate yet tenacious defense you need.